gszathmari/proxy-buster/README.md

 Analyze mirrors of any website for injected JavaScript code

-This application retrieves the HTML page of a website and its mirrors, then analyses the code for additional scripts (ads, exploit kits etc.) that evil mirrors may inject.
+This application retrieves the HTML page of a website and its mirrors, then analyses its code for additional scripts (ads, exploit kits etc.) that evil mirrors may inject

 ## Usage